Educational Therapy or Tutoring – Which Is Right For Your Child?

 Educational therapists are trained to work with issues like:

-• dyslexia and other reading disorders
+• dyslexia and other types of reading disorders

-• dysgraphia and other writing disorders
+• dysgraphia and other types of writing disorders

-• dyscalculia and other math disorders
+• dyscalculia and other types of math disorders

-• working memory problems
+• working memory issues

-• auditory and visual processing problems
+• auditory and visual processing issues

 • Antonia Canaris commented